Flow-matic/Crypo-News/README.md

     * XRP is a real-time gross settlement system, currency exchange and remittance network created by Ripple Labs Inc., a US-based technology company, And used around the world by most banks.

+---

 **The only chat room you’re ever going to need slack.**

-  Last but not least everyone over at Slack for directing me in the right direction on certain coding issues, and helping me get a good nights sleep 😴
+  Last but not least everyone over at Slack for directing me in the right direction on certain coding issues, and helping me get a good nights sleep, no matter where you are in the world there’s always someone there to help. 😴
   * [Slack](https://slack.com/)